acend/quarkus-techlab/content/rest.md

 ```

+You are also able to just add the new dependency to your `pom.yml` manually.

-In the generated DataResource edit the `@GET` endpoint to return a simple double and change to produced type to `MediaType.APPLICATION_JSON`.
+In the generated DataResource edit the `@GET` endpoint to return a simple double and change the `@Produces` type to `MediaType.APPLICATION_JSON`.

 ```java